 Joe thanked fans for their dedication to HSMTMTS and encouraged people to continue telling the cast how they connect to the show:

 “First of all, thank you for supporting us and supporting our show.
 It means the world, truly.
 Also, just keep doing you!
-I love seeing how the show resonates with different audience members and I want you to keep feeling that and keep sharing it with us, cause it really does mean a lot to us.”– Joe Serfini
+I love seeing how the show resonates with different audience members and I want you to keep feeling that and keep sharing it with us, cause it really does mean a lot to us.”– Joe Serafini

 The star told us where we can keep up with all things quarantine, filming and more: